AMAZON RJF GRANTEE

 Raised in an Andean family, sheltered by the stories of their traditions, but educated in the French school, Goupil grew up between two cultures.
-Hence her deep commitment to issues such as human rights, territory, and spirituality in Peru and Latin America.
+Hence, her deep commitment to issues such as human rights, identity, environment, and spirituality in Peru and Latin America.